jhmorgan-netanomics/Netanomics_Analysts_Collaborative_Environment/README.md

 ### **2. Configure the Display on the Host (EC2 Instance)**

-If you are running on an EC2 instance, you need to configure the instance to permit X11 forwarding.
+If you are running the **Netanomics Collaborative Environment** on your own EC2 instance, you need to configure the instance to permit X11 forwarding.
 Follow these steps to ensure proper setup:

 #### **1. Update the SSH Daemon Configuration**
 On the **EC2 instance**, edit the SSH daemon configuration file located at `/etc/ssh/sshd_config` to enable X11 forwarding.
 You will need root or sudo privileges to do this: